What is Internal Auditing?

 In general, an audit report is issued to those in a position to see that corrective actions are taken and those with a need to know.
 Standard audit reports are addressed to the President of the institution.
 Copies of the Audit Report and Executive Summary are sent to the following:

-- Members of the Board of Governors' Audit Committee
+- Members of the Board of Governors' Audit and Finance Committee

 - The division vice president responsible for the audited area